Top 15 Places To Visit In Zadar For A Perfect Blend Of History, Nature & Coastal Beauty

 Photo: dronepicr / Wikimedia Commons / Image For Representation Only

-Kolovare Beach is a well-maintained coastal spot and also one of the most famous places to visit in Zadar.
+Kolovare Beach is a well-maintained coastal spot and also one of the most famous beaches in Zadar.
 The shoreline combines pebbles and sand with shaded areas from nearby trees.
 The calm waters are ideal for swimming, while sunbeds and cafes make it easy to spend a few hours relaxing.
 Showers and changing cabins are available, making it convenient for visitors.
 A paved walkway runs alongside the beach, offering a nice route for a short stroll.
 Its central location and accessible facilities make it popular for locals and tourists.

 Entry Fee: Free